dev-sre-21/packer-centos-kvm-k8s/README.md

 ## Solution architecture

-One host computer with a Linux distribution RedHat based distribution, to create three virtual machines, each one will be a node of the Kubernetes cluster.
+One host computer with a Linux RedHat based distribution, to create three virtual machines, each one will be a node of the Kubernetes cluster.
 For this lab, I have used Fedora, and for the KVM guests are CentOS.

 <img src="https://github.com/dev-sre-21/packer-centos-kvm-k8s/blob/master/media/simply-schema.png?raw=true" width="350" height="350">